WilliamTsoMeta/williamtsometa.github.io/_posts/Front-end/2018-09-10-git-message-convention.md

 ```
 feat(*):Submit cart to The user cart when user login(/login)

   What: Add submit cart function subCart() to login module

   Why : Cart info should not lost when anomous user login

   How : read cart info from cookie and push it to server.

+  Changes to be committed:
+       new file:   _posts/Front-end/2018-09-10-git-message-template.md

 ```